-Humans are known to possess intelligence i.e. they can think on their own and make their own decisions based on past experiences, similar behaviors, and pattern matching.
+Humans possess intelligence i.e. they can think on their own and make their own decisions based on past experiences, similar behaviors, and pattern matching.
 What if a machine can do the same?
 This intelligence possessed by machines to make decisions based on certain algorithms is called Artificial Intelligence or AI.

-- Machine learning
+- Machine learning,

-- Deep learning
+- Deep learning,

-- Expert systems
+- Expert systems,

-- Fuzzy logic
+- Fuzzy logic.

-How are both related?
+How are Both Related?

 ML is a branch of AI and involves familiarization with a lot of algorithms as part of the learning process.
 Machine learning includes supervised learning, unsupervised learning and reinforced learning methods for building algorithms that process huge datasets and interpret useful insights.

-Which is bigger – Data science or AI?
+Which is Bigger – Data science or AI?

-While data science uses part of AI known as machine learning for insights and predictions, both fields are vast in their sense.
-AI is still far-fetched in terms of 2nd and 3rd level where machines can think like humans and surpass them respectively.
-However, data science is currently used in every possible domain for various purposes.
+While data science uses machine learning – a subfield of AI – for insights and predictions, both fields are vast in their own right.
+AI is still far-fetched in terms of the 2nd and 3rd levels where machines can think like humans and surpass them, respectively.
+However, data science is currently used in almost every domain for various purposes.